backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - State.md

 	- The `-refresh-only` flag allows us to review any updates to our state file.
 - The `-refresh-only` mode for `terraform plan` and `terraform apply` operations makes it safer to check Terraform state against real infrastructure by letting us review proposed changes to the state file.
 	- It lets us avoid mistakenly removing an existing resource from state and gives us a chance to correct your configuration.

+### Explaining the difference between commands with an example
+- Imagine a scenario where we have created and EC2 instance using Terraform.
+Now we go and make some manual changes to the security group of the EC2 instance.
+- `terraform refresh`: It will refresh our Terraform state file to reflect the manual changes to the security group.
+- `terraform apply`: It will destroy the instance and create a new instance to match the security group in the terraform configuration.
+- `terraform plan -refresh-only`: It will show the plan on what will be changed in the Terraform state file.
+In this case it will show that the security group will be updated in the state file.
+- `terraform apply -refresh-only`: It will refresh our Terraform state file to reflect the manual changes to the security group.
+	- It is different from `terraform refresh` because it will show us what will be changed and we have the option of going forward with it by entering yes to the prompt.
+	- In case of `terraform refresh` it would have directly applied the changes to the state file.

+> [!question]+ How to correct the drift?
+> - If the manual changes are required then the best way to correct the drift would be to update the state first using `terraform apply -refresh-only` and then modify the security group in the Terraform configuration file to value set manually so that when we do a `terraform apply` it doesn't remove the instance on which we made the manual changes.
+> - If the manual changes are not required then `terraform apply`.